Lobster, Norway, Langoustine, Dublin Bay prawn or scampi

 There are multiple management measures and a variety of enforcement employed in the fishery, though the quota is not applied at the functional unit level and therefore, the stock is at risk of overfishing.
-The stock is not currently in an overfished state, but fishing pressure is above sustainable limits.
+The Nephrops stock in The Smalls is in an overfished state, but is not subject to overfishing.
 Catches fluctuate, but in general have been above the advice in recent years.